adispen/gcp-csr-terraform-modules/blog.md

 Finally we see the revision reference in `?ref=main`.
 This is how Terraform [knows which version of your repository to reference](https://developer.hashicorp.com/terraform/language/modules/sources#selecting-a-revision).
 This allows you to specify anything that a `checkout` command would accept by simply replacing the `main` identifier with whatever revision desired including branch names, tags, and SHA-1 hashes.
+Using tags and/or branches here is highly recommended for ensuring whichever Terraform configurations are pulling the module are aware of exactly

-## Local Terraform Apply
+## Performing a Local Terraform Apply

 During development you may need to apply your Terraform configuration locally for testing or debugging.
 While the above configuration is meant to operate in an automated Cloud Build CI/CD pipeline, you can still apply the Terraform configuration